Ship Wake Detection in SAR Images via Sparse Regularization

 \subsection{Comparison to the state-of-the-art}

-In the third set of experiments, we used the best method from previous section, i.e. the one based on the GMC prior and compared it to two state-of-the-art methods: 1) the ship wake detection method proposed by Graziano et. al. \cite{graziano1}, ii) the log-regularised Hough transform based method (Log-Hough) \cite{aggarwal2006line}.
+In the third set of experiments, we used the best method from previous section, i.e. the one based on the GMC and compared it to two state-of-the-art methods: 1) the ship wake detection method proposed by Graziano et. al. \cite{graziano1}, ii) the log-regularised Hough transform based method (Log-Hough) \cite{aggarwal2006line}.
 The results are presented in Table \ref{tab:comparisonMethodsAll} and \ref{tab:comparisonMethodsEach}.

 The performance of all three methods over all data sets are presented in Table \ref{tab:comparisonMethodsAll} in terms of the same metrics discussed in previous section.
-The proposed method outperforms the reference methods by 10\% in terms of accuracy and to various degree in terms of the other performance metrics presented.
+The proposed method outperforms the reference methods by 10\% in terms of accuracy and to various degree about the other performance metrics presented.
 Specifically, the TP value is higher than for the other methods, whereas the TN value is slightly lower than Graziano et. al. \cite{graziano1}.